18F/handbook/_pages/training-development/conferences-events-training.md

 ### Creating an SF-182 (required for most conference, event, and training requests that have registration and/or travel costs)

-1. You must [generate a Standard Form 182 (SF-182)](https://corporateapps.gsa.gov/files/SF-182-Job-Aid.pdf) in [Online Learning University (OLU)](https://gsaolu.gsa.gov/), and fill-in the required fields with the most relevant responses corresponding to your request type.
+1. You must [generate a Standard Form 182 (SF-182)](https://corporateapps.gsa.gov/files/SF-182-Job-Aid.pdf) in [Online University (OLU)](https://gsaolu.gsa.gov/), and fill-in the required fields with the most relevant responses corresponding to your request type.

 - It is optional, but recommended, that you [update your Individual Development Plan (IDP)](https://corporateapps.gsa.gov/files/IDP-Job-Aid-for-Employees.pdf) in [OLU](https://gsaolu.gsa.gov/) to account for the requested activity.